What is Digital Printing vs Offset Printing?

-Often, we’re asked to explain digital vs offset printing pros and cons so we asked our PRI Graphics printing experts in Phoenix Arizona to explain the differences.
+Often, we’re asked to explain the pros and cons of digital vs offset printing so we asked our PRI Graphics printing experts in Phoenix Arizona to explain the differences.

-With digital printing, digital files are created on a computer using publishing software, photo software, or mapping software, and are then sent to the printer (over WiFi or Cat 5 cable) where the images, maps, or photos are transferred or printed onto paper.
+With digital printing, digital files are created on a computer using publishing software, photo software, or mapping software, and are then sent to the printer (over WiFi or Cat 5 cable) where the images, maps, or photos are transferred or printed onto paper and can be mounted or laminated.
 Both laser printers and inkjet printers can be referred to as digital printers.

 With digital laser printing, the laser printer charges the paper with electricity in the intricate shape of the photo, text, or map.
 Once the printer toner is released onto the paper, it only adheres where the paper has been charged, and the balance of unused toner is often expelled.
 A digital color laser printer can usually only utilize colors from the CMYK color palette.
 This limits their color output range, specifically where gradients or graduated fills are involved.
 However, digital laser printers are fast for anyone that needs a quick turnaround on digital laser printing!

-Digital files are often created for use in offset printing as well, but these digital files are not transferred directly to the printer.
+One similarity in digital vs offset printing is that digital files can often be created for use in offset printing as well.
+However, these digital files are not transferred directly to the printer.
 Instead, the digital files are used to burn plates that are then attached to the offset printer.
 Inked images (of text or graphics) from the plate are transferred to a rubber blanket on the offset printing press, which in turn transfers the image directly onto whatever type of substrate is being used.

 Offset printers come in a wide range of sizes and can print on a wide range of substrates.
-They are incredibly fast; much faster than either laser or inkjet digital printing, so offset printing is generally used for more extensive printing projects that encompass printing thousands or even millions of pages.
+They are incredibly fast; much faster than either laser or inkjet digital printing.
+When it comes to digital vs offset printing, offset printing is generally used for more extensive printing projects that encompass printing thousands or even millions of pages.